gvwilson/thirdbit/src/fiction/bear/index.md

 too."

 Sergeant Inambu smiled faintly.
 "And all I care about is what's under Fast Lake.
-Muddh's shown me things, things I never knew were possible.
+Mukh's shown me things, things I never knew were possible.
 He found a spirit trap, just a hoop of copper with some wires on it.
 Do you know what it did?
 It let the person a spell was *for* pay for it, instead of the person casting it.
 Just think what